friemen/aggregate/README.md

 Each entity is represented by it's entity-kw and a corresponding map.
-Each of these entity maps contains general options, for example the functions in :fns to be used for read, insert, update and delete, and a map of relations.
+Each of these entity maps contains general options, for example the functions in `:fns` to be used for read, insert, update and delete, and a map of relations.

-Each relation consists of it's relation keyword, as it is used in concrete data, and options.
+Each relation consists of it's relation-kw, as it is used in concrete data, and options.
 The options depend on the type of the relation.
 The mandatory `:relation-type` must have one of the values `:one>`, `:<many` or `:<many>`.
 The other mandatory entry is the